“A great trail to see all that the dunes offer from stunning views to diverse habitats and wildlife.”

 Birding · Fall Colors · Views · Wildflowers · Wildlife

 The 0.7 mile Dune Ridge Trail highlights the great views of the extensive wetlands and forests south of this tall forested dune.
-The different habitats youll see along the trail help make Indiana Dunes National Lakeshore one of the most botanically diverse of all the National Parks.
+The different habitats you'll see along the trail help make Indiana Dunes National Park one of the most botanically diverse of all the National Parks.

 Average Hike Time 30 minutes to 1 hour.